We’re Changing Things Up!

 Here’s the Plan

 - If you wish to share a joy, sorrow, or milestone, you may pick up a new “Sharing Our Joys, Sorrows, and Milestones” card when you enter the sanctuary.
-On Sunday, August 18, a card will be included in every order of service, but on successive Sundays, they will be located at the two Centering Stations located at the back of the sanctuary and on the credenza at the back.
+Cards are located at the four Centering Stations around the sanctuary and on the credenza at the back of the sanctuary.

 - The card will prompt you for basic information including whether you want us to share your joy, sorrow, or milestone on our website so that those not present can learn of it and/or whether you want someone to follow up with you later.
 The card includes several lines for you to BRIEFLY and LEGIBLY write what you wish.